uicscribe/yonseiuicscribe/src/content/posts/project-uic-snapshot-ft-amanda-tresca.md

 ---
 ![Amanda Tresca](images/amanda.jpg)

-An interview with Amanda Tresca, UIC Underwood Division, Class of 21.5.
+An interview with Amanda Tresca, from the Underwood Division, Class of 21.5.
 Amanda is a prospective major in Political Science & International Relations and Culture Design Management.
 Before coming to Yonsei University, Amanda spent her Summer of 2019 with a host-family in Korea through the NSLIY program.
 Amanda is back in Korea, exploring the ups-and-downs of life away from home.

 **How has your second visit to Korea and the independence of dorm-life changed you?**